The declaration types

 function(<special>) { <math-body }

-Functions in Mobius2 are meant to be used as simple code snippets that can be reused in many places.
+Functions in Mobius2 are meant to be used for simple computations that can be reused many times.

 The arguments to a function declaration declares the signature of how it can be used in a function evaluation.
 It is a comma-separated list of items, where an item is either